hack-technicolor/hack-technicolor/docs/index.md

 See the [README](https://github.com/kevdagoat/hack-technicolor/blob/master/README.md) for more info about what are *Types*.

-If in doubt, you may need to ask for help on your local community forum threads: AU @ [*whirlpool.net.au*](https://forums.whirlpool.net.au/thread/9vxxl849), IT @ [*ilpuntotecnico.com*](https://www.ilpuntotecnico.com/forum/index.php/board,9.0.html), or jump on the [discord server](https://discord.gg/tZsXkMR)
+If in doubt, you may need to ask for help on your local community forum threads: AU @ [*whirlpool.net.au*](https://forums.whirlpool.net.au/thread/9vxxl849), IT @ [*ilpuntotecnico.com*](https://www.ilpuntotecnico.com/forum/index.php/board,9.0.html)